 Still unsure?
 We have a full Android vs iPhone guide to help you out.

-Is 5G an important factor to consider?
+Is 5G an important factor to consider with mobile phone deals?

 While it is very much the future of phone contracts, 5G isn't really something we would worry too much about right now.
 Still in the early days of its rollout, 5G isn't all that available right now.